-- MA – The focus of the MA program is applied economics.
-The thesis option involves courses and a thesis and can be completed in two years, while the course option involves courses and a research essay and can be completed in one year.
+- MA – Although building on strong theoretical foundations, the focus of the MA program is applied economics.
+The course route, which can be completed in one year, involves two semesters of courses and a research essay.
+The thesis option involves courses and a dissertation and can be completed in two years.

 Minimum admission requirements

-- Graduate diploma, MA – Bachelor's degree (minimum second class) in economics or a closely related field (international graduate students are strongly encouraged to submit a valid GRE score report)
+- Graduate diploma, MA – Bachelor's degree (minimum second class) in economics or a closely related field (international applicants are strongly encouraged to submit a valid GRE score report)